Ovid/zen-of-test-suites/README.md

 It does rely on `DBIx::Class`, the most popular ORM for Perl.
 This will likely make it unsuitable for some use cases.

-Using them is very simple:
+Using fixtures is now very simple:

     my $fixtures = DBIx::Class::EasyFixture->new(schema => $schema);
     $fixtures->load('customer_with_order_without_items');